brucou/movie-search-app-svelte/README.md

   from short variables, that is more readable
   - use `methods` to gather the event handlers all in one place rather than having them inline

-While the implementation was a nightmare, and remains unfinished (I will not investigate what is goind wrong with index.css and the build), past the learning curve, the truth is Svelte is a pretty nice library among template-based front-end libraries.
-Having all the component specifications in one file is great, and that is a big progress vs. angular.
+While the implementation was a nightmare (~~I will not investigate what is goind wrong with index.css and the build~~), past the learning curve, the truth is Svelte is a pretty nice library among template-based front-end libraries.
+Having all the component specifications in one file is great, and that is a big progress vs. Angular.
 By adopting defensive practices (test behaviour change after every small code update, write readable templates) , it is possible to work around the absence of IDE and poor debugging support.